Summer is the time for kids to relax, sleep late, and have fun. No kid wants to trade vacation for the structure and

 - A calendar or daily planner

 - A dry-erase or bulletin board to post due dates and reminders

-- A desk organizer and storage bins for school supplies to keep his study space neat and free from distractions
+- A desk organizer and storage bins for school supplies to keep their study space neat and free from distractions

 - Color-coded folders or a multi-pocket binder to keep assignments straight

-Let him help make a shopping list for supplies for the coming year.
-Ask his school if you can get an extra set of textbooks to keep at home.
+Let them help make a shopping list for supplies for the coming year.
+Ask their school if you can get an extra set of textbooks to keep at home.

 Plan Your Back-to-School Calendar

 Write all of the activities your child has planned on one big calendar.
 Include things like after-school clubs, sports, music lessons, and regular play dates.
 Add special projects and tests as they come up.
 Leave room in each day for homework, plus some time to relax and have fun.

 Ease Into the New Schedule

-Start him back on any ADHD medicines if you took a break for the summer.
+Start them back on any ADHD medicines if you took a break for the summer.

 Post the Routine